racker/mriya/README.md

 SELECT {FIELDS} => csv:newtable
 ```

-Make bulk request to `SalesforceTable` table of SF endpoint denoted as `src` and save result into `csv` file `Opportunity1`
+Issue bulk request to SF endpoint denoted as `src` and query table `SalesforceTable`, then save result into `csv` file `Opportunity1`
 ```sql
 SELECT something from src.SalesforceTable => csv:Opportunity1
 ```

-Construct query using variable's value and issue request it to SF instance at `dst`, save result into `csv` file 'Opportunity2'
+Construct query using variable's value and issue request it to SF instance at `dst`, save result into `csv` file `Opportunity2`
 ```sql
 SELECT Id,{fields} from dst.SalesforceTable => csv:Opportunity2
 ```

-use `\` to make long queries fancier.
+Use `\` to make long single queries fancier by writing them in mulitiple lines.
+If '\' symbol is located at the end of a row it's will be concatenated with next row. **Any** single query is oneliner.
-Following query example explanation:<br>
+Following example explanation:<br>
 Select data from local `csv` table `Opportunity2` and save it to another `csv` table `Opportunity_something_update` and then submit update bulk request using data from `Opportunity_something_update` table to `dst` SF instance.
 Save processed list of ids returned by SF into csv table `Update_Result_Ids`.
 All the content of table will be submitted as list of batches with max batch size = 10000.
-Batches will be executed one by one as 'type:sequential' was specified.
-Batches would run in parallel if type 'type:parallel' or nothing specified [type:parallel is by default]
+Batches will be executed one by one as `type:sequential` was specified.
+Batches would run in parallel if type `type:parallel` or nothing specified [type:parallel is by default]
 ```sql
 SELECT Id, {fields} FROM csv.Opportunity2 \
 => csv:Opportunity_something_update \